ikhza25/CapstoneProject2/README.md

 ## Project Organization

-The directory structure of FruitMarket project looks like this:
+The directory structure of project looks like this:

     ├── README.md                   <- The top-level README for developers using this project.
     │